Relationship Disclosure

 2.1 DESCRIPTION OF SERVICES.
 As a portfolio manager Altema provides discretionary advice as to the investments in an account established by a Client.
 As an exempt market dealer Altema distributes units of its Fund pursuant to the provisions of National Instrument 45-106 Prospectus Exemptions.
 Altema makes a determination that every investment decision it makes is suitable for its Clients, and which places the Client’s interests first.
 This suitability determination is made on the basis of the Client’s personal and financial circumstances, investment needs and objectives, risk profile, investment knowledge and investment time horizon.

 3.1 ALTEMA’S DUTIES.
-Altema has an obligation at all times to assess whether a purchase or sale of a security in the Client’s account is suitable for the Client prior to executing a transaction on the Client’s behalf, and which places the Client’s interests first.
+Altema has an obligation at all times to assess whether a purchase or sale of a security is suitable for the Client, and places the Client’s interests first, prior to recommending a security or executing a transaction on the Client’s behalf.
 Altema shall review the Client’s personal and financial circumstances, investment needs and objectives, risk profile, investment knowledge and investment time horizon, and based upon the information provided by the Client (the “Client Information”), shall gain an understanding of the Client’s personal and financial circumstances, investment needs and objectives, risk profile, investment knowledge and investment time horizon.
-For portfolio management Clients, pending review of the Client Information, assets deposited into the Account may be invested in short term investments, provided that Altema may cause such assets to be invested in such other investments as it deems appropriate in its discretion.
+For portfolio management Clients, pending review of the Client Information, assets deposited into the account may be invested in short term investments, provided that Altema may cause such assets to be invested in such other investments as it deems appropriate in its discretion.
 Upon completion of its review of the Client Information, Altema shall proceed to implement its investment plan unless the Client has otherwise instructed Altema in writing.
 For portfolio management Clients, the specific risks relating to the investments held by the Client will be outlined in the Client’s Investment Policy Statement.

 5.0 CUSTODIAN SERVICES.